Frequently Asked Questions

 Using individualized curriculum and project-based learning plans, coupled with research-based pedagogy and core principles of progressive education, each student is encouraged to take an active engagement in their own learning as they embark enthusiastically on their quest to achieve complete understanding and mastery of the fundamentals of music performance, theory, literature and history.

 CLPS also provides settings for collaborative group learning and peer review, as well as opportunities for self-directed learning, to supplement each student's weekly individual instruction.

 How long should lessons be?

-Beginners under the age of 7 generally start at 30 minute lessons.
-Depending on different factors, such as attention span, enthusiasm, etc., lessons can then extend to 45 or 60 minutes.
-A good rule of thumb is to start considering 60 minute lessons at roughly age 7, though every child develops at a different rate, so their desire and willingness for longer lessons will also develop at different times.
+Beginners under the age of 7 generally start at 30 minute lessons once a week.
+Depending on different factors, such as attention span, enthusiasm, etc., lessons can then extend to 45 minutes, or two lessons a week of either 30 or 45 minutes each.
+Every child develops at a different rate, so their desire and willingness for longer or more frequent lessons will also develop at different times.
 It is better to err on the side of "less is more" -- students will usually be excited to graduate to longer lessons, and express that they are ready when they say things like, "Aww, that went by so fast!" or "I wish we didn't have to stop now and that we could keep going!"

 How often should lessons take place?

 Students typically have lessons once a week, though depending on several factors, such as enthusiasm, the frequency of practice, and rate of improvement, some students opt for additional lessons during the week.